 We do know from our fact-gathering that the school was big on journalism.
 It’s weekly paper, The Herald, won awards in the 1930’s and ’40’s, while a later version called The Catalyst from 1968-76 played an important role in informing parents, students, and faculty alike.
-In fact, moderator Sr. Ann Christine Heintz was nominated for the national “Educator of the Year” award by the Chicago Tribune in 1971.
+In fact, moderator Sr. Ann Christine Heintz was nominated the national “Educator of the Year” award by the Chicago Tribune in 1971.

 St. Mary also took a step away from traditional school practices in the later part of the 1960’s as the country was going thru a great deal of change.
 For instance, the school did away with uniforms and the BVM order discarded their habits for a simple dress code, and teacher-student relationships became less formal as both parties were involved in governing the school thru teams that made everyday decisions about the school, including disciplinary actions and hiring of faculty.

-Alumni, faculty, and other interested individuals were also part of fund raising for the school.
+Also, alumni, faculty, and other interested individuals were part of fund raising for the school.
 Television star Leonard Nimoy (“Mr. Spock” from Star Trek) even came to the school’s aid by narrating a television special that aired on the NBC affiliate in Chicago (WMAQ-TV) called “If the Mind is Free” to help raise funds for St. Mary.
 Faculty even took pay cuts as much as 50 percent as well as donating parts of their salaries to help keep the school afloat, and also helped with maintenance duties around the school.

 But in the end, it was simply was not enough as increased tuition made it almost impossible for middle and lower income students to attend St. Mary as conditions on the 75-year old building had deteriorated to the point that funds were not available for repairs.